chiragchoudhary/chiragchoudhary.github.io/_posts/2022-10-09-neural_style_transfer.md

 ```

 ### Define Parameters
-The weights of the three loss functions siginificantly affect the final constructed image.
-For my experiments, I tried multiple combinations of weights in the following ranges:
+The weights of the three loss functions significantly affect the final constructed image.
+In my experiments, I tried multiple combinations of weights in the following ranges:
 - Content loss weight (fixed): 1e-5
 - Style loss: \[1e-2, 1e-5\]
 - Total variance loss: \[1e-6, 1e-8\]

 The *init_method* allows us to initialize the final image output with the content image, style image, or random noise.
-Initializing with the content image gave the most visually pleasant results.
+Initializing with the content image gave the most visually pleasing results.

-The *reconstruction_type* parameter allows us to selectively reconstruct the content image or the style components of the style image.
+The *reconstruction_type* parameter allows us to selectively reconstruct the content image or the style features of the style image.
 Initially I had difficulties generating good output with the combined loss function, so I used this feature primarily to debug my code.
-It ensured that both my loss functions were individually working as expected, and I realized I needed to work on tuning the loss weights.
+Training with just the content loss and the style losses helped me ensure that both loss functions were individually working as expected, and I needed to work on tuning the loss weights.

 ```python
 content_loss_weight = 1e-5